 USDA Announces Determination of Nonregulated Status for Pest-Resistant Cotton

-WASHINGTON, Oct.
-12, 2011--The U.S. Department of Agriculture's (USDA) Animal and Plant Health Inspection Service (APHIS) is announcing its determination of nonregulated status for cotton which has been genetically engineered to be tolerant to the herbicide glufosinate and resistant to several insect pests.
+WASHINGTON, Sept.
+30, 2011--The U.S. Department of Agriculture's (USDA) Animal and Plant Health Inspection Service (APHIS) is announcing its determination of nonregulated status for cotton that is resistant to several insect pests.

-Bayer CropScience LP (Bayer) petitioned APHIS for a determination of nonregulated status for TwinLink™ cotton, events T304-40 and GHB119, in 2008.
-APHIS prepared a plant pest risk assessment (PPRA) in accordance with the Plant Protection Act and an environmental assessment (EA) in accordance with the National Environmental Policy Act.
-On June 28, both documents and Bayer’s petition were made available for public review and comment, and APHIS received a total of two comments from various groups and individuals.
+Syngenta Biotechnology, Inc. petitioned APHIS for a determination of nonregulated status for their genetically engineered cotton event COT67B in 2007.
+APHIS prepared a plant pest risk assessment (PPRA) as required by the Plant Protection Act and an environmental assessment (EA) in accordance with the National Environmental Policy Act.
+On May 11, both documents and Syngenta's petition were made available for public review and comment, and APHIS received a total of seven comments from various groups and individuals.

-Notice of this decision is published in today's Oct.
-12 Federal Register and becomes effective upon publication.
+Notice of this decision is published in the Sept.
+29 Federal Register and becomes effective upon publication.

 Note to reporters: USDA news releases, program announcements and media advisories are available on the Internet and through really simple syndication (RSS) feeds.
 Go to the APHIS news release page at www.aphis.usda.gov/newsroom and click on the RSS feed link.